kobotoolbox/docs/source/managing_permissions.md

 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/db6ad5917874a7ca1122c24f674a02d1cbaafa87/source/managing_permissions.md" class="reference">25 Mar 2024</a>

-KoboToolbox allows you to give different levels of access to different users by setting flexible permission levels within each project.
-While most users may only need to manage a single account to access, enter and review data for a given project, sometimes more complex scenarios require multiple users with different levels of access.
+KoboToolbox allows you to give different levels of access to different users by setting flexible permissions for each project.
+While most users may only need to access and enter or review data for a given project, sometimes more complex scenarios require multiple users to have different levels of project access.

-For example, you can share a project with some users and only allow them to submit data to the project through their account, and adjust the settings such that others can only view or edit the submitted data.
+For example, you can share a project with some users and only allow them to submit data to the project through their account.
+You can also adjust the settings so that other users can only view or edit the submitted data.

-This article describes how you can grant permissions for other KoboToolbox users to collaborate on your projects.
+This article explains how you can grant permissions for other KoboToolbox users to collaborate on your projects.

 ## Requiring passwords for accessing Enketo web forms

-By default, KoboToolbox requires a username and password for accessing data, managing your projects, and submitting data.
+By default, KoboToolbox requires a username and password to access data, manage projects, and submit data.
 When a new project has been deployed, the Enketo web form will require authentication for an individual to be able to access the form and send submissions to the project.

-In some cases, you may wish to enable data entry from anyone who knows the Enketo web form URL.
-In this case, any individual with access to the form URL can send submissions to the project, without them being required to be logged into their KoboToolbox user accounts.
+In some cases, you may wish to enable data entry for anyone with access to the Enketo web form URL.
+In this case, any individual with access to the form URL can send submissions to the project without being required to sign in to their KoboToolbox account.

+To allow data entry for anyone with access to the form URL:
 - Open the project in KoboToolbox, and go to the **FORM** section
 - Below the Collect Data section, use the toggle button to enable "Allow submissions to this form without a username and password"

 ![Requiring passwords](images/managing_permissions/allow_submissions.gif)

-You can also make changes to this privacy feature by going to the **Sharing** tab in the **SETTINGS** page in your data collection project and toggling the default setting to enable “Allow submissions to this form without a username and password”, or when accessing your **Sharing Permissions**.
+You can also change this permission setting directly in your **Sharing Permissions** or by going to the **Sharing** tab in the **SETTINGS** page in your project and toggling the default setting to enable “Allow submissions to this form without a username and password”.

 ![Requiring passwords](images/managing_permissions/allow_submissions_settings.gif)

 <p class="note">
   Setting forms to require authentication is now available as a per-project setting.
-This privacy feature replaces the old account setting “Require authentication to see forms and submit data”.
-With this new update, new projects require authentication by default.
-Existing projects inherit your old account-level settings as they are at the time of this update.
+This privacy feature replaces the previous account setting “Require authentication to see forms and submit data”.
+With this update, new projects require authentication by default.
+Existing projects inherit your previous account-level settings as they were at the time of this update.
 </p>

 ## Sharing a project with other users and setting their permissions

-The following steps show how you can share a project with other KoboToolbox users and control which users can view, share, or edit your form or submissions.
+The following steps explain how to share a project with other KoboToolbox users and control which users can view, share, or edit your form or submissions.

 - Go to the **Sharing** tab in the **SETTINGS** page in your data collection